codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 be triggered with events and the periodic ones, that will be executed automatically every tick of time interval defined.
-So let’s wrap the epoll loop into a dedicated structure, we’ll do the same for the callback functions, defining a structure with some fields usefull for the execution of the callback.
+So let’s wrap the epoll loop into a dedicated structure, we’ll do the same for the callback functions, defining a structure with some fields useful for the execution of the callback.

 **Sequential diagram, for each cycle of epoll_wait on incoming events**